a

 As the U.S. is Canada’s largest trading partner, a 10% tariff could spell trouble for the Canadian economy by reducing exports and dragging growth.
 In this event, Leduc sees the Bank of Canada potentially slashing the overnight rate more aggressively to stimulate the domestic economy.

 Since variable mortgage rates are directly influenced by the overnight rate, they would fall lower faster.
-Meanwhile, a possibly cooler outlook for inflation due to the trade headwinds translates to lower bond yields, a leading indicator of where fixed rates are headed.
+At the same time, a possibly cooler outlook for inflation due to the trade headwinds would translate to lower bond yields, a leading indicator of where fixed rates are headed.

 Find the Right REALTOR® for You